SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 to use that type as a property wrapper.
 The type must have a ``value`` instance property that's implemented as a getter and a setter.
+If the type defines an ``init(initialValue:)`` initializer, properties that it wraps can use assignment to set their initial value.
 The name of a property wrapper type can't start with an underscore or lower case letter.